sdsc-hpc-training-org/basic_skills/accessing_hpc_systems/connect-to-comet.md

-# Preparing to Work on SDSC HPC Resources: Accounts and Connecting
+# Connecting to your Comet.sdsc.edu Account
 [//]: # " Comment example "

 [//]: # ( Comment2 )